uboat.net

 Post-war:

-Notes on loss At 15.35 hours on 23 Apr, 1945, U-1023 fired a spread of two LUT torpedoes at the convoy TBC-135 and heard one detonation and sinking noises.
-In fact, the Riverton was only damaged and managed to reach Swansea.
-The ship was towed to the Tyne in August 1945, repaired and returned to service.
+At 15.35 hours on 23 April 1945, U-1023 fired a spread of two LUT torpedoes at convoy TBC-135 off St. Ives in the Bristol Channel and heard one detonation and sinking noises.
+In fact, the Riverton was damaged and beached in St. Ives Bay.
+She was towed to Swansea in August 1945, repaired and returned to service.

 If you can help us with any additional information on this vessel then please contact us.